rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 7. `drmModeObjectGetProperties()` is called to retrieve the properties of a `DRM` object associated with a `DRM` plane that has a given objectId and objectType.
 While `drmModeFreeObjectProperties()` call is used to free the memory allocated by `drmModeObjectGetProperties()` when retrieving properties for a `DRM` object.

 8. `drmModeGetPlaneResources()` call retrieves a list of available planes in the system.
-This `API` can allow the `Caller` to obtain information about the available planes and their capabilities.
+This `API` can allow the `caller` to obtain information about the available planes and their capabilities.
 While `drmModeFreePlaneResources()` call frees the memory allocated by `drmModeGetPlaneResources()` `API`.

 9. `drmPrimeFDToHandle()` is called to obtain the handle to use the buffer.
 Next `drmModeAddFB()` is called which will create a new framebuffer with the buffer object as its scanout buffer. `drmPrimeHandleToFD()` `API` is called to import this buffer for rendering.